 In the 21st century, there’s no such thing as one job for life.
 It’s never been easier for people to move between careers and companies.
-Businesses now place more emphasis on achievements than tenue and this lets professionals pursue interesting and engaging projects.
-Katy Leeson spoke about this shift corporate in mentality in the show.
+Businesses now place more emphasis on achievements than tenure and this lets professionals pursue interesting and engaging projects.
+Katy Leeson spoke about this shift in mentality on the show.

 ‘It’s now a lot more natural for employees to spend 18 months or 2 years at a company then decide to move somewhere else.
 Movement like this can make it a bit more difficult for you when you’re reading CV’s because you can’t get a full picture of what the candidate’s motivations are.

 But I think now, you are completely correct, you don’t need to follow a career path.
 The idea that you start your career in one place and follow a linear path until you reach CEO or whatever is redundant really.